google/applied-machine-learning-intensive/v2/xx_misc/dimensionality_reduction/slides.md

 <!--
 Dimensionality reduction is most important when some features may be correlated.
 Many prediction models actually assume that features are independent, or at least have low collinearity or correlation.
 But this is not always true!
-Having correlated features can lead to violations of model assumptions, which brings the entire model in question.
+Having correlated features can lead to violations of model assumptions, which brings the validity of the entire model in question.

 -->

 ---

-# Correlated Features
+# Correlated Features Example

 - Height (m)
 - Mass (kg)
 - Body Mass Index (BMI) = mass/height^2

 <!--
-Take an extreme example:
+Let's consdier this extreme example.

 Say we have a model that uses height, mass, and BMI as features.
 Now, BMI is entirely a derived feature from height and mass.
 Having all 3 of these features means we *definitely* have correlated features.
 Even alone, height and mass are extremely